ietf-wg-wimse/draft-ietf-wimse-arch/draft-ietf-wimse-arch.md

 # Introduction

-The increasing prevalence of cloud computing and micro service architectures has led to the rise of complex software functions being built and deployed as systems composed of workloads, where a workload is defined as a software that consists of one or more running instances executing for a specific purpose.
+The increasing prevalence of cloud computing and micro service architectures has led to the rise of complex software functions being built and deployed as systems composed of workloads, where a workload is defined as a logical software entity that executes for a specific purpose and may be represented at runtime by one or more workload instances.

 Workloads need to be provisioned with an identity when they are started.
 Often, additional information needs to be provided, such as trust anchors and security context details.
 Workloads make use of identity information and additional context information to perform authentication and authorization.
 Workload identity credentials are used to authenticate communications between workloads.